kyma-project/istio/docs/contributor/01-00-installation.md

 ## Install with artifacts built for the `main` branch of the Istio repository

-You can install Istio module using the artificats that are created by `post-istio-module-build` job.
+You can install the Istio module using the artifacts that are created by `post-istio-module-build` job.
 To do so, follow these steps:

 1. Install Lifecycle Manager in the target cluster.